Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

-The hike to Lillian Lake is primarily in the trees – with the really good views starting on the way up to the Galatea Lakes.
+The Lillian Lake hike is primarily in the trees – with the really good views starting on the way up to the Galatea Lakes.
 But it’s still a very pleasant outing and a means to an end if you want to hike to Guinn Pass and the Ribbon Lake backcountry campground.

 Lillian Lake can sing